Ptomerty/Kappbot/README.md

 Custom emote list can be enumerated with `!customlist` in chat.

 TODO: Refactor code with promises.
 This can lead to reading in the JSON files -> logging in -> api.listen.

+Convert Mod List to Names, also with promises.